UVicFH/TelemetryServer/README.md

 ## Dev

 ### Patterns

-Each module can contain four files: `index`, `actions`, `api`, `service`

-Index files are automatically pulled when requiring a folder.
-For example:
-`require('base/moduleN')` will import the `module.exports` in `base/moduleN/index.js`.
-Each index imports the `module.exports` from the other files in the folder, and exports them for a standard api between modules.

-Modules work in an isolated fashion where the `service` is what configures and initialized the library used.
-The `api` file controls that module's external interface.
-While the `actions` file exposes functions for other modules to use in order to interact with that module.
+Each module is contained in a single file and exposes its API via ES6 exports.
+The `net`, `socket`, and `mqtt` modules follow the init/activate pattern, where the `init` function prepares the module for activation and the `activate` function activates it.

+#### Error handling
+Errors from the `init` functions are returned, while errors from the `activate` functions are thrown. `init` errors are intended to be caught and displayed to the user in a readable way, while `activate` errors are unrecoverable and should exit the program.

 ### Conventions

-There are four modules in this project: `mqtt`, `storage`, `http`, and `socket`.
+There are four modules in this project: `mqtt`, `storage`, `net`, and `socket`.
 Each server a critical function in the telemetry data cycle.

 #### MQTT